bittercoder/DevDefined.OAuth-Examples/README.markdown

 Current Examples
 ----------------

-We currently have 3 examples in this project:
+We currently have 4 examples in this project:

  * ExampleConsumerSite - a simple webforms site - demonstrating an OAuth consumer for consuming an OAuth service that lists contacts (email addresses etc.)
  * ExampleOAuthChannel - a simple WCF service - demonstrating an OAuth provider which securies a WCF service.
  * ExampleProviderSite - a simple webforms site - demonstrating an OAuth provider which exposes a simple contacts service via an aspx page (Data.aspx).
+ * ExampleOpenSocialProvider - an example showing 2 open social gadgets, one that provides access to requested data via 3-legged OAuth, and another that just validates signed requests.

 Still to do
 -----------